-From gear to smart tips, Jessica touches on a little bit of everything.
-She’ll fill you in on what you need to help pass the time—an extra phone battery or charger can mean the difference between entertainment and hopeless boredom.
+From choosing the right gear to easily survive a layover to eight smart tips, we’ll touch on a little bit of everything you need to help pass the time—an extra phone battery, charger, and adapter can mean the difference between entertainment and hopeless boredom.
 Plus, find out everything you need to be comfortable if worse comes to worse, and you need to take a snooze at the airport.
-She also has great tips on how to keep yourself safe, clean, and fed no matter how long your unexpected airport stay.
-The only thing worse than being stuck at the airport is also being cold and hungry, or suddenly finding your bag missing.
+The video also dives into great tips on how to keep yourself safe, clean, and fed no matter how long your unexpected airport stay.
+The only thing worse than being stuck at the airport on a long layover is also being cold and hungry, or suddenly finding your bag missing.

 Equipped with multiple pockets and features to help organization, we chose the modern Converge Backpack for demonstration.
 Between this daypack, our packing organizers, and travel accessories, layover prep is truly made easy.